Hairstylist and Makeup Artist

 for a party of 8-10 girls& a 2-4x month makeup client.

-Asked by vee about 10 years ago
+Asked by vee over 10 years ago

 Is it rude to leave a small or no tip for my hairstylist?
 I know waitresses basically only make what they get in tips; but is it different for a hairstylist? also where I get my haircut they charge $30, which is expensive for me

-Asked by me over 10 years ago
+Asked by me about 11 years ago

 I was wondering is it possiable for someone to go bald from dying their hair and how could you tell if your going bald ?

-Asked by chasity over 8 years ago
+Asked by chasity about 9 years ago